jvrana/Loggable/README.md

  35%|████████████████▌| 35/100 [00:00<00:00, 13971.70it/s]
 ```

-Making attaching a logger to a model class
+Making attaching a logger to a model class.
+Instantiating with model instance will create
+a unique logger for that instance.

 ```python
 class Foo(object):